Tips, training & advies

 Different rules apply to students with a Dutch nationality, e.g. from Aruba, Curaçao, Sint Maarten, Bonaire, Sint Eustatius and Saba.
 Please contact us or look here for more information.

-• You regularly travel to your country of origin.
+• You will only return to your country of origin for holidays and/or family visits.

 If you are going to work in the Netherlands, for example a side job alongside your studies, you will always need to take out Dutch basic health insurance.

-In doubt about whether you should take out Dutch health insurance?
+Are you unsure whether you must take out Dutch basic health insurance?
 Then ask the SVB to assess this for you.

-• You regularly travel to your country of origin.
+• You will only return to your country of origin for holidays and/or family visits.

 If you cannot get Dutch health insurance, make sure you are registered with BES Health Insurance.